 These are the areas that will be decluttered in just a week!
 Yet before you get started, begin with the end in mind and think about what you’ll be doing with the items you no longer want.
-Some, you’ll toss out to the garbage or recycle bin, but for the items that are too good to throw out, why not donate them to help America’s veterans?
-Take a moment to schedule a free donation pickup with the Vietnam Veterans of America (VVA) now, and by the time you’ve completed this 7-in-7 Declutter Challenge, you’ll be all set!
+Some, you’ll toss out to the garbage or recycle bin, but for the items that are too good to throw out, why not donate them to help support America’s veterans?
+Take a moment to schedule a free donation pickup with Pickup Please, and by the time you’ve completed this 7-in-7 Declutter Challenge, you’ll be all set!

 Goal: Declutter the closet of your nightmares

 Action Steps: Start by gathering at least three mid-sized boxes or bags, one that you’ll use for your headed-to-the-garbage stuff, one for your recyclable items (like old shoe boxes) and one for the items you’ll be donating to help America’s veterans.